Andreeew2k/andreeew2k.github.io/readme.txt

 Behind these icons you’ll find the goods:

 ----------------------------------------------------
- FORMAL FILES
+ FORMAL FILES - ON THE LEFT
 ----------------------------------------------------
 - Resume ..........
 Opens a PDF with my current CV
-- Projects ........ *Check Back Soon*
 - Publication .....
 Links to my research paper
+- Projects ........ *Check Back Soon*

 ----------------------------------------------------
- INFORMAL FILES
+ INFORMAL FILES - ON THE RIGHT
 ----------------------------------------------------
 - README ..........
 Opens this README.txt file
 - Images ..........
 Film shots from my camera archive
-- Games ...........
-A nostalgic list of childhood faves
+- Steam ...........
+My account with all classic stuff
 - Personal ........ *Check Back Soon*

 ----------------------------------------------------